gaultier/blog/making_my_static_blog_generator_11_times_faster.md

 In case of a rename or delete, we set the `tombstone` to `true`.
 Why not remove the entry from the map directly?
 Well, we are inspecting the list of commits from newest to oldest.
 So first we'll encounter the delete/rename commit for this file, and then later in the stream, a number of add/modify commits.
 When we are done, we need to remember that this markdown file should be ignored, otherwise, we'll try to open it, read it, and convert it to HTML, but we'll get a `ENOENT` error because it does not exist anymore on disk.
 We could avoid having this tombstone field and just bail on `ENOENT`, that's a matter of taste I guess, but this field was useful to me to ensure that the parsing code is correct.

+Alternatively, we could pass `--reverse` to `git log` and parse the commits in chronological order.
+When we see a delete/rename commit for a file, we can safely remove the entry from the map since no more commits about this file should show up after that.

 ## The new implementation